Ford Motor CEO Mulally gets nearly $12 million in performance bonuses

-DETROIT, March 5 (Reuters) - Ford Motor Co Chief Executive Alan Mulally this week was awarded performance bonuses worth nearly $12 million, Ford disclosed to U.S. regulators on Tuesday.
+DETROIT (Reuters) - Ford Motor Co (F.N) Chief Executive Alan Mulally this week was awarded performance bonuses worth nearly $12 million, Ford disclosed to U.S. regulators on Tuesday.

 The amount Mulally makes from the shares depends on their value on the day he sells them.
 They were worth $11.7 million based on Tuesday’s closing price of $12.88.